Current economic events

 NOT A DEPOSIT • NOT FDIC INSURED • MAY LOSE VALUE • NOT BANK GUARANTEED • NOT INSURED BY ANY FEDERAL GOVERNMENT AGENCY

-This information represents the opinion of U.S. Bank.
+This information represents the opinion of U.S. Bank Wealth Management.
 The views are subject to change at any time based on market or other conditions and are current as of the date indicated on the materials.
 This is not intended to be a forecast of future events or guarantee of future results.
 It is not intended to provide specific advice or to be construed as an offering of securities or recommendation to invest.
 Not for use as a primary basis of investment decisions.
 Not to be construed to meet the needs of any particular investor.
 Not a representation or solicitation or an offer to sell/buy any security.
 Investors should consult with their investment professional for advice concerning their particular situation.
 The factual information provided has been obtained from sources believed to be reliable, but is not guaranteed as to accuracy or completeness.
 U.S. Bank is not affiliated or associated with any organizations mentioned.

 Based on our strategic approach to creating diversified portfolios, guidelines are in place concerning the construction of portfolios and how investments should be allocated to specific asset classes based on client goals, objectives and tolerance for risk.
 Not all recommended asset classes will be suitable for every portfolio.
 Diversification and asset allocation do not guarantee returns or protect against losses.